As of today, Lakewinds shoppers have raised:

 The Community Giving Round Up program has gained considerable traction since its start in April of 2015.
 As understanding of this initiative spreads through the Twin Cities, our network of empowered and involved organizations continues to grow.

 Interested organizations can apply each October to be considered for the Community Giving Round Up program.
-Each December, 11 organizations are selected as Round Up recipients for the calendar year.
+Each December, 11 organizations are selected as Round Up recipients for the following calendar year.
 During the month of March, Lakewinds participates in Minnesota FoodShare’s yearly campaign.
 All funds raised during March are designated through the FoodShare campaign to our food shelf partners – ICA Food Shelf in Minnetonka, PROP in Chanhassen, and VEAP in Richfield.